Opportunities

 Masters of Applied Computer Science (MACS) students do not need to have a supervisor.
 However, if you are interested in developing an application (either for research or entrepreneurship purposes) or contributing to the ongoing research projects, contact me.

-Do not email me to ask for a scholarship; that’s not how it works.
-You apply for scholarships through the harmonized scholarship process (typically due mid-January).
+Asking me for a funded position without you putting efforts your side will likely to go unnoticed.
+A better approach is to first apply for scholarships through the harmonized scholarship process (typically due mid-January).
 Canadian citizens and permanent residents should also apply for the Canadian Graduate Scholarship (typically due at the beginning of December).
 Most successful applicants have a GPA of at least 3.7/4.3.
+I will be happy to consider you once you apply to at least one of the scholarships, citing me as the prospective supervisor.

 Exceptional undergrads interested in research should apply for an Undergraduate Student Research Award (USRA).
 The deadline is usually around the end of January.
 Keep an eye out for announcements in December and information sessions in December or January.
 Both domestic and international students are eligible (domestic USRAs are funded by NSERC; international USRAs are funded by the faculty).